NguyenJR6/SQL-Project/README.md

 Creating a large database based on an action-role-playing game: Final Fantasy VII - Squaresoft

-Pulling data by specific tables from the database and converting them into .csv files
+Pulling data by specific tables from the database and converting them into .csv files to create a visualization off of Microsoft Power BI

 Here's a sample template of the database documentation for the ARPG project: